Annie Silinga: Political work

 After moving to Langa, after World War II, Silinga began attending meetings at which measures to improve conditions for the community were discussed.
 In 1948, aged 38, she joined the Langa Vigilance Association (LVA).
 LVA sought to fight for the improvement of living conditions in Langa and protect the residents from apartheid laws.
 In 1952, she joined the ANC, she joined the African National Congress (ANC).
-Soon after joining the ANC, she took part in the anti-pass laws in the movement's 1952 Defiance Campaign where she was arrested and served a brief jail term for civil disobedience.
+Soon after joining the ANC, she along with the other members would organize for over 6 months a campaign of civil disobedience against the National Party Government of South Africa.
+She took part in the anti-pass laws in the movement's 1952 Defiance Campaign where she was arrested and served a brief jail term for civil disobedience.
 She served the jail sentence with her six month old baby.

 In 1953, Silinga, then a member of the ANC Women's League (ANCWL), was part of the core group that organised the first meeting of the Federation of South African Women (FSAW), to harness the outrage of women against the pass law issue.
 The group was led by Ray Alexander, communist and trade unionist, and included Gladys Smith of the Cape Housewives' League, Katie White of the Women's Food Committee, and Dora Tamanda of the ANCWL and the Communist Party of South Africa.
 At the first conference, held in Johannesburg in April 1954, Silinga was elected as part of the FEDSAW National Executive Committee It was also at this meeting that the Women’s Charter was written by women from different races.
 In 1954, during a FEDSAW meeting at the Cape Town Parade, Silinga declared: “I will never carry a pass, I will only carry one similar to Mrs (Susan) Strijdom’s.
 She is a woman and I am too.
 There is no difference.”
-After breaking the pass law and a few unsuccessful appeals, she was banished to Transkei in 1956.
+After breaking the pass law and a few unsuccessful appeals, she was banished to Transkei in 1956 under police escort.
 She returned illegally to be with her children and husband in Langa.
 In 1957, Silinga appealed her case successfully on the grounds that more than 15 years’ residence in Cape Town entitled her to remain there.